mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```

 {% hint style="info" %}
-The pay loads are JSON in both the cases and are part of the body.
+The payloads are JSON in both cases and are part of the body.
 {% endhint %}

 #### Android
 All device on an android device should listen to the following intent appid.capture.
-Upon this intend the devices are expected to respond back with the JSON response filtered by the respective type.
+Upon this intend, the devices are expected to respond with the JSON response filtered by the respective type.

 #### IOS
 All device on an IOS device would respond to the URL schema as follows.